 When you are sick, you have to allow yourself to be real and honest with yourself.
-Of course, if you think that you should power through a flu, you need to seriously have your head checked and be forced to take a serious vacation.
+Of course, if you think that you should power through the flu, you need to seriously have your head checked and be forced to take a serious vacation.
 Okay, this could be something that I need to do because this would be me.
 I like to power through no matter how I feel.

-If you have to, even go old school and time yourself on everything and put it in your calendar.
+If you have to, even go old school and time yourself on everything and put it on your calendar.
 There are even apps out there to track how much time you spend on certain things online.
 But even those of us that do stuff offline, can track on our calendars, even google calendars, when we have meetings, kid events, work, recreation, catching up with friends, even meditation time.
 It does work.
 Especially with the notifications.
 You just have to set the goal with yourself to be good about it.

 7. Set Goals for Yourself

-Do yourself a favour and get a note book.
+Do yourself a favour and get a notebook.

-Or use a white board.
+Or use a whiteboard.
 Or your email.

 Make a nitty gritty to do list and try to complete even half in a week.
 If you do, be proud of that.
 It could be simple like doing the dishes or for me something that is hard... and don't laugh... but to go to bed at a reasonable hour.
 This is SO hard for me because I am a natural night owl but also have to be up bright and early with kids to teach them.
 Blessings and curses right there.